Keep up to date with what’s moving in the design world in this section.

 It deals with issues of strategic design, innovation and creativity.
 It also includes architectural and photography subjects.
 He belongs to the "Grupo de Comunicaciones Kátedra" in Mexico.

 Established in London in 1991, Laurence King Publishing is today recognized as one of the world's leading publishers of creative arts books.
-He works with some of the best illustrators, designers, artists and photographers in the world to create books of great beauty, recognized for their inventive and beautiful design.
+If you take a look at their page you will find the best illustrators, designers, artists and photographers in the world and books recognized for their inventive and beautiful design.

 Rockport Publishers (The Fourth Group)